Find a Yacht

 Day 2.
 Kalymnos to Lakki (Leros) – 18 nM

-From Kalymnos, we’re beating up the prevailing summer wind to the next northerly island of Leros, an island which has curiously been a massively important island in the Mediterranean historically – in Lakki, it has the largest deep-water harbour in the Mediterranean, and has been fought over by Romans, Greeks, Venetians, Ottomans, Knights of the crusade, Italians, and Germans (amongst many others).
+From Kalymnos, we’re beating up the prevailing summer wind to the next island to the North, Leros, an island which has curiously been a massively important island in the Mediterranean historically – in Lakki, it has the largest deep-water harbour in the Mediterranean, and has been fought over by Romans, Greeks, Venetians, Ottomans, Knights of the crusade, Italians, and Germans (amongst many others).

 Day 3.
 Lakki to Skala (Patmos) – 20 nM